braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Overview

-When an app requests location permission, users will now have a choice to provide their _precise location_ (previous behavior), or the new _approximate location_ which returns a larger radius in which the user is located.
+When requesting location permission, users will now have a choice to provide their _precise location_ (previous behavior), or the new _approximate location_.
+Approximate location will return a larger radius in which the user is located, instead of their exact coordinates.

 #### Geofences